 (6) "Immediate supervision" means the registered nurse delegator is on the premises, within audible and visual range of the patient and the patient assessment by the registered nurse delegator occurs prior to the delegation of duties to any care giver.

 (7) "Indirect supervision" means the registered nurse delegator is not on the premises.
 The registered nurse delegator previously provided written instructions for the care and treatment of the patient.
-The registered nurse delegator documents in the patient record the instruction to the nursing assistant or home care aide, observation of the delegated task, and confirmation of the nursing assistant's or home care aide'sunderstanding the directions.
+The registered nurse delegator documents in the patient record the instruction to the delegatee observation of the delegated task, and confirmation of the delegatee’s understanding the directions.

 (8) "Medication assistance" as defined in chapter 246-888 WAC does not require delegation by a licensed nurse.

-(9) "Nursing assistant" means a nursing assistant-registered under chapter 18.88A RCW or a nursing assistant-certified under chapter 18.88A RCW, providing support and care to individuals served by certified community residential programs for the developmentally disabled, to individuals residing in licensed adult family homes, to in-home care and to individuals residing in assisted living facilities.
+(9) "Nursing assistant" means a nursing assistant-registered under chapter 18.88A RCW or a nursing assistant-certified under chapter 18.88A RCW, providing support and care to individuals -

-(10) "Outcome" means the end result or consequence of an action after following a plan of care.
+(10) "Outcome" means the result or consequence of an action after following a plan of care.

 (11) "Patient" means the individual receiving nursing care tasks.
-In the community residential settings, the patient may be a client, consumer, or resident.
+The terms client, consumer, or resident are interchangeable.

 (12) "Personal care services" as defined in WAC 388-106-0010 do not require delegation by a licensed nurse.